 12. To the extent that this section is inconsistent with the provisions of chapter one hundred and seventy-six M and any regulations promulgated thereunder, the provisions of said chapter one hundred and seventy-six M and any such regulations shall govern the terms, conditions, rates and all other matters concerning any policy form that is within the definition of a guaranteed issue health plan in said chapter one hundred and seventy-six M.

-13. Any policy of accident and sickness shall include a premium rate adjustment based on employee participation in a qualified wellness program.
+13. Any policy of accident and sickness insurance that is a health benefit plan, as defined in section 1 of chapter 176J, shall include a premium rate adjustment based on employee participation in a qualified wellness program.
 The division shall determine by regulation the criteria for a qualified wellness program to determine eligibility for the rate discount.
 The criteria may require (i) a minimum participation in the programs by percentage, (ii) promoting healthy workplace habits, (iii) promoting health screenings, (iv) promoting health education, and (v) any other criteria that the commissioner of insurance deems reasonable.